David Lloyd George: Decentralisation and Welsh disestablishment

 One of Lloyd George's first acts as an MP was to organise an informal grouping of Welsh Liberal members with a programme that included; disestablishing and disendowing the Church of England in Wales, temperance reform, and establishing Welsh home rule.
-He was keen on decentralisation and thus Welsh devolution, starting with the devolution of the Church in Wales saying in 1890: "I am deeply impressed with the fact that Wales has wants and inspirations of her own which have too long been ignored, but which must no longer be neglected.
+He was keen on decentralisation and thus Welsh devolution, starting with the devolution of the Church in Wales.
+He said in 1890: "I am deeply impressed with the fact that Wales has wants and inspirations of her own which have too long been ignored, but which must no longer be neglected.
 First and foremost amongst these stands the cause of Religious Liberty and Equality in Wales.
 If returned to Parliament by you, it shall be my earnest endeavour to labour for the triumph of this great cause.
 I believe in a liberal extension of the principle of Decentralization."

 During the next decade, Lloyd George campaigned in Parliament largely on Welsh issues, in particular for disestablishment and disendowment of the Church of England.
 When Gladstone retired in 1894 after the defeat of the second Home Rule Bill, the Welsh Liberal members chose him to serve on a deputation to William Harcourt to press for specific assurances on Welsh issues.
 When those assurances were not provided, they resolved to take independent action if the government did not bring a bill for disestablishment.
 When a bill was not forthcoming, he and three other Welsh Liberals (D. A. Thomas, Herbert Lewis and Frank Edwards) refused the whip on 14 April 1894, but accepted Lord Rosebery's assurance and rejoined the official Liberals on 29 May.